hphelion/documentation/moonshot/manage.troubleshooting.md

 <td>Disk size information is conflicting; value displayed is less than actual disk size.</td></tr>
 <tr style="background-color: white; color: black;">
 <td>Probable Cause</td>
-<td>Since the disk size information is not available from the Moonshot Chassis, only the minimum disk size supported by the node in a cartridge is configured in HP Cloud OS for Moonshot.</td></tr>
+<td>Since the disk size information is not available from the Moonshot Chassis, only the minimum disk size supported by the node in a cartridge is configured in HP Helion Cloud OS for Moonshot.</td></tr>
 <tr style="background-color: white; color: black;">
 <td>Possible Resolution</td>
 <td>None</td></tr>